 - 1.5 lb corned beef there should be a spice packet included

-- 1 beef stock cube I used Knorr
+- 1 ts beef bouillon powder can sub 1 beef stock cube

 - 1 bay leaf

-- Sprinkle the contents of the spice packet that came with your corned beef onto your corned beef
+- Rinse and then pat dry the meat.
+Sprinkle the contents of the spice packet that came with your corned beef onto the fat side of your corned beef.

-- Add the seasoned corned beef into a large stock pot and cover with water.
-Add the beef stock cube and bay leaf, and bring to the boil.
-Lower the heat to a simmer, and cook for approximately 1 hr 45 min.
+- Add the seasoned corned beef (fat side up) into a large stock pot and cover with water.
+Add beef bouillon (or a beef stock cube) and bay leaf, and bring to the boil.
+Lower the heat to a simmer, and cook for approximately 1 hr 30 min.
+(Adjust the cook time for 1 hr/pound for the size of your corned beef).
+If the meat is not fork tender, cook it a little longer until it is fork tender.

 - Add the cabbage to the stock pot for the last 15-20 minutes or so, and cook until the cabbage is tender.